 Alcohol and tobacco sales have traditionally been subject to a relatively high degree of regulation in Finland and Sweden.
 High taxation rates have elevated the price of alcoholic beverages and tobacco in Finland and Sweden compared to most other countries in the European Union (Swedish and Finnish excise taxes have been up to ten times higher than the European Union minimum excise tax level of EUR 5.50 per liter of pure alcohol).
 Estonia's lower excise tax rates (Estonia currently has a moderate excise tax level of EUR 9.06 per liter of pure alcohol) and onboard prices, together with the relaxation of Finnish and Swedish private import quotas for alcoholic beverages and tobacco, have led to increased sales in onboard shops as well as for shops in Tallinn.
-Minor amendments in excise tax rates on alcohol are being considered by the Estonian Parliament in order to apply the same excise tax on fermented beverages will be increased or the excise tax on wine will be decreased.
-As excise taxes on alcohol in Finland and Swedish governments have, in order to maintain the competitiveness of local prices, engaged in discussions seeking to reduce unit-specific excise taxes on alcohol in the future.
+Minor amendments in excise tax rates on alcohol are being considered by the Estonian Parliament in order to apply the same excise tax rates in respect of wine and fermented beverages (other than beer).
+It is not yet clear whether the excise tax on fermented beverages will be increased or the excise tax on wine will be decreased.
+As excise taxes on alcohol in Finland and Sweden constitute an important source of tax revenues for both countries, the Finnish and Swedish governments have, in order to maintain the competitiveness of local prices, engaged in discussions seeking to reduce unit-specific excise taxes on alcohol in the future.
 Finland has already implemented a moderate decrease of these excise taxes as of March 1, 2004.